-The course starts with a two-day retreat with participation of, among others, representatives from KI Management.
+The course starts with two-days seminars with participation of, among others, representatives from KI Management.
 It contains also subjects as Academic leadership and inspiration seminar by for ex.
 Thomas Sakmar, Rockefeller University.

-The two-day retreat is followed by six seminar days, which consist of a morning seminar (9.30-12.30) and an afternoon small group meeting (13.30 – 16.30), called back-stage group.
+The starting seminar days is followed by six seminar days, which consist of a morning seminar (9.30-12.30) and an afternoon small group meeting (13.30 – 16.30), called back-stage group.
 In addition, two back stage group meetings are scheduled outside of the seminar days (see dates below please).

-The course ends with a one-day follow-up meeting in April, 2021 - full day.
+The course ends with a one or two-day(s) follow-up meeting in April, 2021 - full day or lunch to lunch.